 Coaching enhances performance.
 It can benefit anyone, not just athletes.
 As Bill Gates said: Everyone needs a coach.
 It doesn’t matter whether you’re a basketball [...]

-Motivational Interviewing Steps: 4 Processes That Elicit Change
+Motivational Interviewing Steps: 4 Key Processes for Change

 If you are a therapist, coach, medical professional, or business leader, then you are in the business of changing behavior.
 Think about it: therapists help [...]